yytzsy/SMCG/README.md

 ## Model Training and Testing
 ![](https://github.com/yytzsy/SCDM/blob/master/model.PNG)

-* For the MSRVTT dataset, go to the '**./msrvtt/src/**' folder, please train the model by:
+* For the MSRVTT dataset, please go to the '**./msrvtt/src/**' folder, and train the model by:
 ```
 python train.py --gpu xx
 ```
-for model inference and evaluation, run:
+* For model inference and evaluation, run:
 ```
 bash eval.sh
 bash control.sh